Queensland Museum Rail Workshops: Opening of the Museum

 Following the opening of the Redbank Railway Workshops in 1958 for its diesel fleet and with stream locomotives being phased out of service in the 1960s.
 (Note: The last regular service operated by a steam locomotive was on 21 December 1969, more and more of the Ipswich Workshops' functions were transferred to the more modern facility, with many of the building no longer being used by the 1990s.)

 In August 2002, the Workshops Rail Museum was officially opened, and contained the locomotives previously displayed at the old Redbank museum.

 Despite its heritage status, The Workshops is still a functioning maintenance facility for Queensland Railways.

+Some of the buildings were subject to a fire in September 2011 and November 2012.
+A severe hailstorm over the Ipswich area on Sunday 26 October 2025 resulted in the closure of the Workshops, and the need for restoration work.

 Queensland Railways Locomotive Museum

 In 1964, members of the Queensland Division of the Australian Railway Historical Society (ARHS) approached Queensland Railways with a request to have a number of steam locomotives, soon to be withdrawn from service with the introduction of diesels, set aside for preservation.
-The original plan of six locomotives increased to fourteen - the Queensland Railways Heritage Fleet - and coincided with the Ipswich Rotary Club's plan to relocate and preserve A10 locomotive A10 no.3 and two carriages that had previously been on displayed at Countess Street in Brisbane city to Ipswich.
-The plan was met with the full support of the then Commissioner for Railways, Alva G Lee, and a number of sites were considered over the next few years before a plot of land on the north of railway station opposite the railway workshops was chosen, approximately 15 km east of the current museum.
+The original plan of six locomotives increased to fourteen – the Queensland Railways Heritage Fleet – and coincided with the Ipswich Rotary Club's plan to relocate and preserve A10 locomotive A10 no. 3 and two carriages that had previously been on displayed at Countess Street in Brisbane city to Ipswich.
+The plan was met with the full support of the then Commissioner for Railways, Alva G. Lee, and a number of sites were considered over the next few years before a plot of land on the north of railway station opposite the railway workshops was chosen, approximately 15 km east of the current museum.

-On 7 February 1970, the Queensland Railways Locomotive Museum was officially opened and as well as the Queensland Railways Heritage Fleet and A10 no.3.
-Within the next few years, two further locomotives were added, A10 no.6 and B13 no.48, which had operated privately on Gibson & Howes private tramway near Bundaberg on the Central Coast.
+On 7 February 1970, the Queensland Railways Locomotive Museum was officially opened and as well as the Queensland Railways Heritage Fleet and A10 no. 3.
+Within the next few years, two further locomotives were added, A10 no. 6 and B13 no. 48, which had operated privately on Gibson & Howes private tramway near Bundaberg on the Central Coast.
 The museum was entirely outdoors, except for a small shed containing the curator's office and a souvenir shop, with the locomotives exposed to the weather.

 In 1991, due to concerns about security of and to prevent further deterioration to the locomotives, as well as workplace health and safety issues, the decision was taken to close the collection to the public.
 However, QR entered into an agreement with Queensland Museum and the collection would be transferred to then Railways Historical Centre at Ipswich, which become a branch of the Queensland Museum.
 The Redbank Museum closed in 1992.